-Microblading is a newly-developed modern technique that helps with sparse eyebrows.
+Microblading is a newly-developed modern technique that helps with sparse, uneven eyebrows.
 It adds a fuller look to the brows, making you look much, much younger!
 It is a technique that adds permanent or semi-permanent color to the affected area using handheld manual or electronic tools like pens and needles.

 A professional uses microblading tools and follows certain guidelines to deposit the color, known as pigment or ink, into the dermal part of the skin.
 The process can instantly enhance your eyebrows and eyelids while making you look completely natural at the same time!
 Microblading has many advantages over other treatments like eybrow tattoos.